Cape Town International Jazz Festival

 The Cape Town International Jazz Festival is an annual music festival held in Cape Town, South Africa.
 The first one was held in 2000 to 2005 and is recognized as the fourth largest jazz festival in the world and the largest jazz festival on the African continent.
 The festival was called the "Cape Town North Sea Jazz Festival" due to its association with the North Sea Jazz Festival in the Netherlands.
+In 2006, businessman Iqbal Survé's Sekunjalo Investments took control of espAfrika, the company that hosts the festival.